 Any child who is exposed to traumatic events could develop obsessions.
 Children may develop OCD in an effort to control future events and prevent these bad outcomes from taking place again.

 Children who undergo stressful life events are more likely to develop OCD.
 While unwanted and intrusive thoughts often occur with trauma and post-traumatic stress disorder (PTSD) and can look similar to OCD, trauma focuses on intrusive thoughts based on the past traumatic event, and OCD typically focuses on future uncertainties and attempts to lessen them.

 A few examples of possible life events that could trigger OCD include:

 Another risk factor for the development of OCD is the presence of other mental health disorders, often called comorbid or co-occurring conditions.
 Children who have one mental health disorder are more likely to develop others.

 For example, if a child has been diagnosed with depression, anxiety, bipolar disorder, schizophrenia, ADHD, or an eating disorder, they may be at a greater risk of developing OCD.
-Furthermore, children who have tic disorders (such as Tourette’s) or substance use disorders are particularly likely to develop OCD.
+Furthermore, children who have tic disorders (such as Tourette’s) or substance use disorders are particularly likely to experience symptoms of OCD.